-Don’t quote me on this, but I’d say you’ve had a good birthday when you’ve hugged a NYC celebrity and fallen asleep under a craps table while your husband won money.
+Don’t quote me on this, but I think you know you had a good birthday when you hugged a NYC celebrity and fell asleep under a craps table while your husband raked in a wad of money to buy Burlesque show tickets with.

 Granted, Skipper Bob didn’t recommend Atlantis Marina at $4.50/foot.
 But, then, the exorbitant-for-the-Bahamas price didn’t seem that crazy considering $4.00/foot back in New York would have bought us some pretty unimpressive amenities like barely tolerable bathrooms, a luke-warm trickle of a shower and definitely no swimming pool.
 In fact, I’m guessing we’d have moved aboard a long time ago if marinas in the Northeast boasted water slides, lazy rivers, swimming pools, jacuzzis, free towels, aquariums, casinos, boutiques, trendy restaurants, a swanky fitness center, hot showers, and a Starbucks.
 Did I mention the fitness center and Starbucks?!